-Article XXVI - Declarations relating to certain provisions 18
+Article XXVII - Declarations relating to certain provisions

-- 1. A Contracting State may, at the time of ratification, acceptance, approval of, or accession to this Protocol, declare that it will apply any one or more of Articles VIII, XII and XIII of this Protocol. - 2.
-A Contracting State may, at the time of ratification, acceptance, approval of, or accession to this Protocol, declare that it will apply Article IX of this Protocol wholly or in part. - 3.
-A Contracting State may, at the time of ratification, acceptance, approval of, or accession to this Protocol, declare that it will apply Article X of this Protocol wholly or in part.
+- 1. A Contracting State may, at the time of ratification, acceptance, approval of, or accession to this Protocol, declare that it will apply any one or both of Articles XII and XVI, and whether it will exclude Article VIII of this Protocol. - 2.
+A Contracting State may, at the time of ratification, acceptance, approval of, or accession to this Protocol, declare that it will apply Article IX of this Protocol [wholly or in part]15. - 3.
+A Contracting State may, at the time of ratification, acceptance, approval of, or accession to this Protocol, declare that it will apply Article X of this Protocol [wholly or in part].
 If it so declares with respect to Article X(2), it shall specify the time-period required thereby.